changehero Blog

 Continuation Patterns

-Chart patterns that don’t signal a trend change can be helpful as well.
+Chart patterns that don’t signal a trend change can be helpful in crypto as well.
 They help traders determine whether to keep holding or take profits.

 Rectangle chart pattern